interlay/interlay.github.io/docs/vault/guide.md

 bitcoind -testnet -server -par=1 -maxuploadtarget=200 -blocksonly -rpcuser=rpcuser -rpcpassword=rpcpassword
 ```

+!> Remember to backup the wallet in the [data directory](https://en.bitcoin.it/wiki/Data_directory) to preserve keys held by your Vault.

 ### 3. Install the Vault client

 Create a folder for your vault and enter it: